With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Saint Josephs Orphanage Care Case Management is a mental health treatment center in Fairfield, OH, located at 6975 Dixie Highway, 45014 zip code area.
 Saint Josephs Orphanage Care Case Management provides outpatient treatment and telemedicine/telehealth.
-Saint Josephs Orphanage Care Case Management offers group therapy, cognitive behavioral therapy and couples/family therapy to adults, children / adolescents and young adults.
-Saint Josephs Orphanage Care Case Management also supports transitional age young adults, people with PTSD and people with trauma.
-Additional services at Saint Josephs Orphanage Care Case Management consist of therapeutic foster care, case management and suicide prevention services.
+Saint Josephs Orphanage Care Case Management offers psychotropic medication, group therapy and trauma therapy to young adults, adults and children / adolescents.
+Saint Josephs Orphanage Care Case Management also supports people with PTSD, transitional age young adults and people with trauma.
+Additional services at Saint Josephs Orphanage Care Case Management consist of case management, family psychoeducation and suicide prevention services.

 Learn MoreSaint Aloysius is a mental health clinic in Hamilton, Ohio, located at 3101 Dixie Highway, 45015.
-Saint Aloysius offers outpatient treatment and partial hospitalization/day treatment.
-Saint Aloysius provides trauma therapy, cognitive behavioral therapy and dialectical behavior therapy to children / adolescents.
-Saint Aloysius also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
-Some other services provided by Saint Aloysius include court-ordered outpatient treatment, education services and case management.
+Saint Aloysius offers partial hospitalization/day treatment and outpatient treatment.
+Saint Aloysius provides couples/family therapy, dialectical behavior therapy and behavior modification to children / adolescents.
+Saint Aloysius also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
+Some other services provided by Saint Aloysius include case management, education services and family psychoeducation.

-Learn MoreFamily Healing Center is a mental health facility in Hamilton, OH, located at 2250 Pleasant Avenue, in the 45015 zip code.
+Learn MoreCdc Behavioral Health Services is a mental health facility in Hamilton, OH, located at 2250 Pleasant Avenue, in the 45015 zip code.
+Cdc Behavioral Health Services provides outpatient treatment.
+Cdc Behavioral Health Services provides trauma therapy, psychotropic medication and activity therapy to adults, young adults and seniors 65 or older.
+Cdc Behavioral Health Services also supports children/adolescents with serious emotional disturbance and people with serious mental illness.
+Some other services available at Cdc Behavioral Health Services include court-ordered outpatient treatment, case management and family psychoeducation.

+Learn MoreFamily Healing Center is one of mental health facilities in Hamilton, Ohio, located at 2250 Pleasant Avenue, 45015 zip code.
 Family Healing Center provides outpatient treatment.
-Family Healing Center provides individual psychotherapy, couples/family therapy and cognitive behavioral therapy to children / adolescents.
+Family Healing Center provides couples/family therapy, trauma therapy and activity therapy to children / adolescents.
 Family Healing Center also supports people with trauma and children/adolescents with serious emotional disturbance.
-Some other services available at Family Healing Center include case management, suicide prevention services and family psychoeducation.
+Additional services provided at Family Healing Center include case management, suicide prevention services and family psychoeducation.

-Learn MoreCdc Behavioral Health Services is one of mental health facilities in Hamilton, Ohio, located at 2250 Pleasant Avenue, 45015 zip code.
-Cdc Behavioral Health Services provides outpatient treatment.
-Cdc Behavioral Health Services provides couples/family therapy, psychotropic medication and trauma therapy to adults, seniors 65 or older and young adults.
-Cdc Behavioral Health Services also supports children/adolescents with serious emotional disturbance and people with serious mental illness.
-Additional services provided at Cdc Behavioral Health Services include court-ordered outpatient treatment, family psychoeducation and case management.

 Learn MoreCdc Behavioral Health Services Hamilton is a mental health clinic in Hamilton, OH, located at 2100 Pleasant Avenue, 45015 zip code area.
 Cdc Behavioral Health Services Hamilton provides outpatient treatment.
-Cdc Behavioral Health Services Hamilton offers group therapy, integrated dual diagnosis disorder treatment and dialectical behavior therapy to seniors 65 or older, young adults and adults.
-Cdc Behavioral Health Services Hamilton also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services offered at Cdc Behavioral Health Services Hamilton include case management, suicide prevention services and court-ordered outpatient treatment.
+Cdc Behavioral Health Services Hamilton offers group therapy, dialectical behavior therapy and individual psychotherapy to seniors 65 or older, children / adolescents and young adults.
+Cdc Behavioral Health Services Hamilton also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Additional services offered at Cdc Behavioral Health Services Hamilton include diet and exercise counseling, suicide prevention services and family psychoeducation.

 Learn MoreCincinnati Va Medical Center Hamilton Community Outpatient Facility is a mental health treatment clinic in Hamilton, Ohio, located at 1750 South Erie Highway, in the 45011 zip code.
-Cincinnati Va Medical Center Hamilton Community Outpatient Facility provides telemedicine/telehealth and outpatient treatment.
-Cincinnati Va Medical Center Hamilton Community Outpatient Facility provides couples/family therapy, group therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Cincinnati Va Medical Center Hamilton Community Outpatient Facility provides outpatient treatment and telemedicine/telehealth.
+Cincinnati Va Medical Center Hamilton Community Outpatient Facility provides cognitive behavioral therapy, trauma therapy and couples/family therapy to young adults, seniors 65 or older and adults.
 Cincinnati Va Medical Center Hamilton Community Outpatient Facility also supports veterans and people with trauma.
-Additional services provided by Cincinnati Va Medical Center Hamilton Community Outpatient Facility consist of chronic disease/illness management, illness management and recovery and suicide prevention services.
+Additional services provided by Cincinnati Va Medical Center Hamilton Community Outpatient Facility consist of integrated primary care services, diet and exercise counseling and illness management and recovery.

 Learn MoreButler Behavioral Health Services Hamilton Counseling Center is a mental health facility in Hamilton, OH, located at 1490 University Boulevard, 45011 zip code area.
-Butler Behavioral Health Services Hamilton Counseling Center provides telemedicine/telehealth and outpatient treatment.
-Butler Behavioral Health Services Hamilton Counseling Center provides behavior modification, trauma therapy and group therapy to seniors 65 or older, children / adolescents and adults.
-Butler Behavioral Health Services Hamilton Counseling Center also supports people requiring dual diagnosis treatment, seniors or older adults and children/adolescents with serious emotional disturbance.
-Additional services offered by Butler Behavioral Health Services Hamilton Counseling Center consist of suicide prevention services, case management and intensive case management.
+Butler Behavioral Health Services Hamilton Counseling Center provides outpatient treatment and telemedicine/telehealth.
+Butler Behavioral Health Services Hamilton Counseling Center provides individual psychotherapy, couples/family therapy and integrated dual diagnosis disorder treatment to young adults, children / adolescents and seniors 65 or older.
+Butler Behavioral Health Services Hamilton Counseling Center also supports people requiring dual diagnosis treatment, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Additional services offered by Butler Behavioral Health Services Hamilton Counseling Center consist of vocational rehabilitation services, diet and exercise counseling and intensive case management.

 Learn MoreCommunity Behavioral Health is a mental health treatment center in Hamilton, Ohio, located at 820 South Martin Luther King Boulevard, part of the 45011 zip code.
 Community Behavioral Health provides partial hospitalization/day treatment and outpatient treatment.
-Community Behavioral Health also offers behavior modification, group therapy and dialectical behavior therapy to adults and young adults.
-Community Behavioral Health supports people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-Community Behavioral Health also provides diet and exercise counseling, psychosocial rehabilitation services and vocational rehabilitation services.
+Community Behavioral Health also offers behavior modification, dialectical behavior therapy and individual psychotherapy to young adults and adults.
+Community Behavioral Health supports clients referred from the court/judicial system and people requiring dual diagnosis treatment.
+Community Behavioral Health also provides mentoring/peer support/consumer-run services, housing services and diet and exercise counseling.

 Learn MoreModern Psychiatry And Wellness Llc is a mental health clinic in Hamilton, OH, located at 621 South Erie Boulevard, in the 45011 zip code.
 Modern Psychiatry And Wellness Llc provides outpatient treatment and telemedicine/telehealth.
-Modern Psychiatry And Wellness Llc offers dialectical behavior therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
+Modern Psychiatry And Wellness Llc offers activity therapy, group therapy and dialectical behavior therapy to young adults, seniors 65 or older and adults.
 Modern Psychiatry And Wellness Llc also supports people with trauma, people with PTSD and people requiring dual diagnosis treatment.
-More services at Modern Psychiatry And Wellness Llc include family psychoeducation, housing services and psychosocial rehabilitation services.
+More services at Modern Psychiatry And Wellness Llc include case management, vocational rehabilitation services and family psychoeducation.

 Learn MoreCommunity Behavioral Health Inc is a mental health treatment center in Hamilton, OH, located at 442 South 2nd Street, 45011 zip code area.
-Community Behavioral Health Inc provides partial hospitalization/day treatment and outpatient treatment.
-Community Behavioral Health Inc offers cognitive behavioral therapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to young adults, adults and children / adolescents.
-Community Behavioral Health Inc also supports clients referred from the court/judicial system and people with serious mental illness.
-Additional services at Community Behavioral Health Inc consist of family psychoeducation, intensive case management and diet and exercise counseling.
+Community Behavioral Health Inc provides outpatient treatment and partial hospitalization/day treatment.
+Community Behavioral Health Inc offers cognitive behavioral therapy, group therapy and individual psychotherapy to children / adolescents, adults and young adults.
+Community Behavioral Health Inc also supports people with serious mental illness and clients referred from the court/judicial system.
+Additional services at Community Behavioral Health Inc consist of diet and exercise counseling, case management and court-ordered outpatient treatment.

 Learn MorePressley Ridge Butler County Program is a mental health clinic in Hamilton, Ohio, located at 734 Dayton Street, 45011.
 Pressley Ridge Butler County Program offers outpatient treatment.
-Pressley Ridge Butler County Program provides behavior modification, trauma therapy and couples/family therapy to children / adolescents and young adults.
-Pressley Ridge Butler County Program also supports LGBT, people with PTSD and children/adolescents with serious emotional disturbance.
-Some other services provided by Pressley Ridge Butler County Program include therapeutic foster care, intensive case management and case management.
+Pressley Ridge Butler County Program provides psychotropic medication, behavior modification and individual psychotherapy to young adults and children / adolescents.
+Pressley Ridge Butler County Program also supports LGBT, people with trauma and people with PTSD.
+Some other services provided by Pressley Ridge Butler County Program include case management, suicide prevention services and intensive case management.

 Learn MoreBeckett Springs is a mental health facility in West Chester, OH, located at 8614 Shepherd Farm Drive, in the 45069 zip code.
-Beckett Springs provides outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment.
-Beckett Springs provides activity therapy, group therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Beckett Springs also supports people with PTSD, people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services available at Beckett Springs include diet and exercise counseling, chronic disease/illness management and suicide prevention services.
+Beckett Springs provides partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
+Beckett Springs provides behavior modification, trauma therapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Beckett Springs also supports people with serious mental illness, people with trauma and people requiring dual diagnosis treatment.
+Some other services available at Beckett Springs include psychosocial rehabilitation services, suicide prevention services and court-ordered outpatient treatment.

 Learn MoreYwca Of Hamilton is one of mental health facilities in Hamilton, Ohio, located at 244 Dayton Street, 45011 zip code.
-Ywca Of Hamilton provides outpatient treatment and residential treatment.
-Ywca Of Hamilton provides trauma therapy, dialectical behavior therapy and activity therapy to young adults, seniors 65 or older and adults.
-Ywca Of Hamilton also supports people requiring dual diagnosis treatment, people with serious mental illness and people with trauma.
-Additional services provided at Ywca Of Hamilton include legal advocacy, supported housing and case management.
+Ywca Of Hamilton provides residential treatment and outpatient treatment.
+Ywca Of Hamilton provides activity therapy, individual psychotherapy and behavior modification to seniors 65 or older, adults and young adults.
+Ywca Of Hamilton also supports people with serious mental illness, people requiring dual diagnosis treatment and people with trauma.
+Additional services provided at Ywca Of Hamilton include supported housing, case management and legal advocacy.

 Learn MoreCatholic Charities Southwestern Ohio Hamilton Service Center is a mental health clinic in Hamilton, OH, located at 1910 Fairgrove Avenue, Suite B, 45011 zip code area.
 Catholic Charities Southwestern Ohio Hamilton Service Center provides outpatient treatment.
-Catholic Charities Southwestern Ohio Hamilton Service Center offers behavior modification, couples/family therapy and cognitive behavioral therapy to adults, children / adolescents and young adults.
-Catholic Charities Southwestern Ohio Hamilton Service Center also supports people with PTSD and people with trauma.
-Additional services offered at Catholic Charities Southwestern Ohio Hamilton Service Center include case management, family psychoeducation and court-ordered outpatient treatment.
+Catholic Charities Southwestern Ohio Hamilton Service Center offers individual psychotherapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, adults and children / adolescents.
+Catholic Charities Southwestern Ohio Hamilton Service Center also supports people with trauma and people with PTSD.
+Additional services offered at Catholic Charities Southwestern Ohio Hamilton Service Center include court-ordered outpatient treatment, case management and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.